peymere/flask-coffee-shop-practice/README.md

 # Coffee Shop - Flask Practice

-For this assessment, you'll be working with a Coffee Shop book domain.
+For this assessment, you'll be working with a Coffee Shop domain.

 In this repo: